 - 5.3.1.
-The Board, after consultations with the Audit Committee, shall recommend to the stockholders an external auditor duly accredited by the Commission who shall undertake an independent audit of the corporation and shall provide an objective assurance on the manner by which the financial statements shall be prepared and presented to the stockholders. - 5.3.2.
+The Board, after consultations with the Audit and Risk Committee, shall recommend to the stockholders an external auditor duly accredited by the Commission who shall undertake an independent audit of the corporation and shall provide an objective assurance on the manner by which the financial statements shall be prepared and presented to the stockholders.
+The appointment, reappointment, removal, and fees of the external auditor should be recommended by the Audit Committee, approved by the Board and ratified by the shareholders. - 5.3.2.
 The external auditor shall not, at the same time, provide internal audit services to the corporation. - 5.3.3.
-Non-audit work may be given to the external auditor, provided it does not conflict with his duties as an independent auditor, or does not pose a threat to his independence. - 5.3.4.
+Non-audit work may be given to the external auditor, provided it does not conflict with his duties as an independent auditor, or does not pose a threat to his independence.
+The corporation should disclose the nature of non-audit services performed by its external auditor in the Annual Report to deal with the potential conflict of interest.
+The Audit Committee should be alert for any potential conflict of interest situations, given the guidelines or policies on non-audit services, which could be viewed as impairing the external auditor's objectivity. - 5.3.4.
 The external auditor shall be rotated or changed every five (5) years or earlier, or the signing partner of the external auditing firm assigned to the corporation, shall be changed with the same frequency. - 5.3.5.
 If the external auditor resigns, is dismissed or ceases to perform his services, the reason/s for and the date of effectivity of such action shall be reported in the corporation's annual and current reports.
 The report shall include a discussion of any disagreement between him and the corporation on accounting principles or practices, financial disclosures of audit procedures which the former auditor and the corporation failed to resolve satisfactorily.
-A preliminary copy of the said report shall be given by the corporation to the external auditor before its submission. - 5.3.6.
+A preliminary copy of the said report shall be given by the corporation to the external auditor before its submission.
+For removal of the external auditor, the reasons for removal or change should be disclosed to the regulators and the public through the company website and required disclosures.

+5.3.6.
 If the external auditor believes that any statement made in an annual report, information statement or any report filed with the Commission or any regulatory body during the period of his engagement is incorrect or incomplete, he shall give his comments or views on the matter in the said reports.